 In 1774, Swedish pharmacist Carl Wilhelm Scheele released a few drops of hydrochloric acid onto a piece of manganese dioxide in his lab, and a greenish-yellow gas was produced in a matter of seconds, according to the American Chemistry Council.
 However, chlorine was not recognized as an element until several decades later, by English chemist Sir Humphry Davy, and before that, people thought it was a compound of oxygen.
 Davy named it "khloros," from Greek word for greenish-yellow, and in 1810, he updated the name to "chloric gas," or "chlorine."

-Chlorine is a very "sociable" element, meaning it likes to bond with other elements rather than occur on its own.
-A highly reactive substance, it is usually present in nature, forming compounds with sodium, potassium and magnesium.
 In fact, probably the most known form of a chlorine compound is sodium chloride, otherwise known as table salt.
-Potassium chloride is a drug used in the prevention or treatment of low potassium levels in the blood, whereas magnesium chloride is used to prevent or treat magnesium deficiency.
+Other compounds include potassium chloride, which is used to prevent or treat low potassium levels in the blood, and magnesium chloride, which is used to prevent or treat magnesium deficiency.

 - Due to its toxic properties, chlorine was used as a chemical weapon during World War I, according to the Royal Society of Chemistry.